tfogo/HackSocNodeTutorial/README.md

 	We set up a simple HTTP server using Node's built in `http` module and teach it to sing us a song.

-- Learning Objectives:
+- What we'll learn:

-	We set up a simple HTTP server using Node's built in `http` module and teach it to sing us a song.
+	Introduction to loading modules.
+How to set up a basic HTTP server.
+How to run a node app.

-#### Chapter 1: Daisy, Daisy.
+#### Chapter 2: Node is Eventful!

 - Branches:

-	`chapter1-start`
+	`chapter2-start`

-	`chapter1-final`
+	`chapter2-final`

 - Topic:

-	We set up a simple HTTP server using Node's built in `http` module and teach it to sing us a song.
+	We explore the benefits of non-blocking (asynchronous) I/O

 - Learning Objectives: